hidashhi/api-doc/overview.md

 - [FAQ - Frequently Asked Questions](faq.md)
 - [Examples & Tutorials](samples_and_how_tos.md)

 Enclosed in this repository you will find the official HidashHi API documentation.
-Feel free to fork and contribute to any topic.
+Feel free to [fork on github](https://github.com/hidashhi/api-doc) and contribute to any topic.

 **Warning:** the HidashHi API is in **beta testing phase**.
-The documentation does not reflect the final behavior of the API as both may be subject to change.
+The documentation does not reflect the final behavior of the API as it may be subject to change.